My name is Hannah Black.

 I have a knack for taking complicated subjects and writing about them in easy-to-understand ways.
 I have reported on agriculture in North Dakota, public health in mid-Missouri and backlash against Uber in the European Union.
 I can combine human voices, research and data to write a compelling and informative article.

-The stories that stand out to me most have been those where I am able to forge a personal connection.
+The stories I remember most are those where I was able to forge a personal connection.
 I spent the first few months of 2018 seeking out and writing about people in Columbia over the age of 50 with interesting, offbeat pursuits.
 Learning about a particular subject from someone passionate about it is an important aspect of reporting for me.